zvada/technology/docs/policy/gridftp-gsi-migration.md

 ### What role does LCMAPS play with SciTokens? ###

 LCMAPS only works with GSI.
-The model for SciTokens is sufficiently more simple for sites that the full complexity of LCMAPS is a bit overkill.
+The model for SciTokens is sufficiently more simple for sites that the full complexity of LCMAPS is not needed.

 ### What does a SciTokens transition for GlideinWMS mean for European sites? ###

-The only piece that involves European sites is the factory to CE relationship: given HTCondor-CE is covered, we need to focus on ARC-CE.
+The only piece that involves European sites is the factory to CE relationship: given HTCondor-CE 4.0 already supports SciTokens, we have begun to engage with the ARC-CE team.

 ### What are the T1s going to do?
 No SRM?
 How does tape work with XRootD and HTTPS? ###